greymatter-io/helm-charts/docs/Service Accounts.md

 # Service Accounts

 Various services in the mesh require Kubernetes Service Accounts to function.
-There are three service accounts that are necessary to run all four Grey Matter charts together, `control-sa`, `prometheus-sa`, and `waiter-sa`. `control-sa` is required by Grey Matter Control, `prometheus-sa` is required by Grey Matter Dashboard, and `waiter-sa` is required by several subcharts.
+There are three service accounts that are necessary to run all four Grey Matter charts together, `greymatter-control-sa`, `greymatter-prometheus-sa`, and `greymatter-waiter-sa`. `greymatter-control-sa` is required by Grey Matter Control, `greymatter-prometheus-sa` is required by Grey Matter Dashboard, and `greymatter-waiter-sa` is required by several subcharts.

 The Grey Matter subcharts require the following service accounts:

 - Fabric
   - control
-    - requires `control-sa`
+    - requires `greymatter-control-sa`
-    - requires `waiter-sa`
+    - requires `greymatter-waiter-sa`
   - control-api
-    - requires `waiter-sa`
+    - requires `greymatter-waiter-sa`
 - Edge
 - Data
   - data
-    - requires `waiter-sa`
+    - requires `greymatter-waiter-sa`
   - jwt
   - jwt-gov
 - Sense
   - catalog
-    - requires `waiter-sa`
+    - requires `greymatter-waiter-sa`
   - slo
-    - requires `waiter-sa`
+    - requires `greymatter-waiter-sa`
   - dashboard
-    - requires `prometheus-sa`
+    - requires `greymatter-prometheus-sa`

 There are two ways to create the necessary service accounts and their corresponding Roles, ClusterRoles, RoleBinding's and ClusterRoleBindings.